cahirwpz/mimiker/README.md

 make -C docker run
 ```

-For more details please refer to `docker` directory.
+For more details, please refer to `docker` directory.

 Toolchain
 ---